Mother in Spotsylvania County charged with son’s murder after he ate THC gummies - NewsBreak

 SPOTSYLVANIA COUNTY, Va.
 (DC News Now) — The Spotsylvania County Sheriff’s Office said a grand jury indicted a mother on murder and child neglect charges after her 4-year-old son died after eating THC gummies.

 Detectives said doctors told them there was a high level of THC (tetrahydrocannabinol) in his system.
-They believe the 4-year-old boy at a large number of THC gummies.
-The attending doctor at the hospital said if someone intervened shortly after the boy at them, his death could have been prevented.
+They believe the 4-year-old boy ate a large number of THC gummies.
+The attending doctor at the hospital said if someone intervened shortly after the boy ate them, his death could have been prevented.

 The sheriff’s office said statements Clements made to detectives didn’t match evidence they found in the home.Close